FedericoPozzoli/bahamas/paper/paper.md

 Both scripts require two input files:

-  - `--config config.yaml`: Specifies the simulation and inference settings, including data injection parameters, sampler configuration, runtime options, and output paths.
+  - `--config config.yaml`: Specifies the simulation and inference settings, sampler configuration, and output paths.

   - `--sources sources.yaml`: Defines the sources to be injected and/or recovered.
 This includes the true physical parameters of the sources as well as the prior ranges used for inference.